Luthiraa/Zephron/README.md

 - ### **Arduino as I2C Intermediary**
   - **Reason for Arduino**:
     The DE1-SoC cannot directly communicate with the I2C-based PWM servo driver.

-  - **Function**:
-    The Arduino acts as a **bridge**, receiving timer values via digital pins (e.g., from JP1), converting them into I2C commands, and sending them to the PWM servo controller.
+So the Arduino acts as a **bridge**, receiving timer values via digital pins , converting them into I2C commands, and sending them to the PWM servo controller

-  - **Why It Matters**:
-    This design offloads I2C handling from the FPGA, simplifying the embedded software and avoiding the need to implement a full I2C master controller on the DE1-SoC.

   - **Architecture Insight**:
     The overall system is a **hybrid embedded architecture**: